evandisoft/RedOnion/RedOnion.UI/README.md

 * `Texture` - texture of the panel (background, no texture by default).
 * `LayoutPadding` - the combined inner padding and spacing (6 floats in total, all set to `3f` by default).
 * `InnerPadding` (4 floats), `InnerSpacing` (2), `Padding` (1) and `Spacing` (1) access the above.
+* `ChildAnchors` - this currently controls layout's `childAlignment` and `childForceExpandWidth/Height`, but plan is to use custom `LayoutComponent`.
+  You can try `Anchors.Fill` (to make all inner elements fill their cell) or `Anchors.MiddleLeft/MiddleCenter/UpperLeft...`

 **Methods**
 * `Panel(string name = null)` - create the panel, optionally providing its name.